-Russell-Cooke associate Jacob Smyth successfully represented a client who was prosecuted in relation to his alleged involvement in a multi-million currency counterfeiting conspiracy, described by Kent Police as the biggest conspiracy of this kind in the history of UK policing.
+Russell-Cooke's fraud team successfully represented a client who was prosecuted in relation to his alleged involvement in a multi-million currency counterfeiting conspiracy, described by Kent Police as the biggest conspiracy of this kind in the history of UK policing.

-Jacob’s client was acquitted of conspiracy to produce counterfeit currency in March 2022 after an eight week trial of five defendants at Woolwich Crown Court.
+Our client was acquitted of conspiracy to produce counterfeit currency in March 2022 after an eight week trial of five defendants at Woolwich Crown Court.

 The Prosecution alleged that he was part of a conspiracy involving at least nine persons, at least one of whom was a member of a dedicated Organised Crime Group, to make counterfeit currency on a commercial scale, namely £20 notes produced by lithographic printing and ‘hot foiling’.

 After the Bank of England identified a new variant note in January 2019, £1.6 million was removed from general circulation.